Russia’s threat to pull out of Ukraine grain deal raises fears about global food security

 If the deal isn’t extended, “the countries that had relied on Ukraine for their imports are going to have to look at other sources for imports, very likely Russia, which is something that I imagine Russia was intending,” said Caitlin Welsh, director of the Global Food and Water Security Program at the Center for Strategic and International Studies.

-The U.N. has been negotiating with Russia to stick with the initiative, with spokesman Stephane Dujarric saying Monday that top officials are “doing whatever we can to ensure the continuation of all of the agreements.”
+Meanwhile, Ukrainian President Volodymyr Zelenskyy said he expects new weapons pledges from Western allies to lead to “disruptions” to the initiative.

-Ukraine’s Infrastructure Ministry said Tuesday on Facebook that the final two ships are loading grain — heading for Egypt — while 29 vessels are waiting in the waters off Turkey because Russia has refused to allow their inspection.
+“It is understandable: Russia always reacts this way, does not keep its word and wants to block certain humanitarian corridors to create a new crisis,” he said after the NATO summit in Lithuania.

-“Ukrainian agricultural products play a significant role in global food security,” Infrastructure Minister Oleksandr Kubrakov said.
-But “for the past few months, the grain corridor has been practically closed.”
+Ukraine’s Infrastructure Ministry says 29 vessels were waiting in Turkish waters because Russia refused to allow their inspection.

-Russia insists the agreement hasn’t worked for its own exports, blaming Western sanctions for hindering financing and insurance.
+Russia insists the agreement hasn’t worked for its own exports, blaming Western sanctions.

 While sanctions don’t effect food and fertilizer, Moscow is seeking carveouts from restrictions on the Russian Agricultural Bank, as well as movement on its ammonia, a key ingredient in fertilizer, to a Ukrainian Black Sea port.
 But the ammonia pipeline has been damaged in the war, the U.N. said.